 A number of these collaborative MOOCs have involved the Digital Education centre; The Warhol MOOC was co-developed as part of Edinburgh College of Art’s ARTIST ROOMS Research Partnership with Tate and the National Galleries of Scotland.
 With 26,000 sign-ups, this has been one of the most successful arts-based MOOCs to date.

 The centre has also worked with the Education team within National Museums Scotland to develop its first ever MOOC, Photography: A Victorian Sensation, coinciding with its major summer 2015 exhibition of the same name.

 Following an employee’s positive experience of EDCMOOC, the World Bank approached the Digital Education centre to advise on its first MOOCs on climate change and development.
 Research by Bayne, Ross and Knox underpinned the design of the World Bank’s first MOOC in 2014.
 Since then, “Turn down the heat: why a 4 degree warmer world must be avoided” has reached 39,000 learners in more than 180 countries.
 The Centre then helped the organisation replicate this pioneering course design throughout its subsequent MOOCs, with thousands of learners enrolled on their Open Learning Campus.

 Through a six-month Fellowship in 2013-14, we helped the Scottish Parliament instigate a MOOC on wellbeing, which is now being taken forward with colleagues in the School of Social and Political Science.

-Working with the Open University’s private enterprise, Futurelearn, and the UK Higher Education Academy, the Digital Education centre has shared knowledge on the MOOC landscape at a critical point where development and take-up of open courses.
+Working with the Open University’s private enterprise, Futurelearn, and the UK Higher Education Academy (now known as AdvanceHE), the Digital Education centre has shared knowledge on the MOOC landscape at a critical point where development and take-up of open courses.
 This has built capacity within the organisations themselves, and within a wider, international network of policymakers and practitioners.